 Our children learn about e-safety through a scheme of lessons, along with assemblies and workshops with parents.
 We also encourage parents/carers to talk to their children about how to behave safety when online, to ensure pupils remain safe when browsing at home.

-We teach our children to report any inappropriate content, contact or conduct they encounter online to CEOP (Child Exploitation and Online Protection Centre) by visiting this page and clicking our report button below.
+We teach our children to report any inappropriate content, contact or conduct they encounter online to CEOP (Child Exploitation and Online Protection Centre) by visiting this page and clicking on the report button there.

 Visit Net Aware for your guide to the social networks your children use.